openstack-archive/sahara/doc/source/devref/development.guidelines.rst

     $ SPHINX_DEBUG=1 tox -e docs

-or to avoid savanna reinstallation to virtual env each time you want to rebuild docs you can use the following command (it could be executed only after running ``tox -e docs`` first time):
+or to avoid sahara reinstallation to virtual env each time you want to rebuild docs you can use the following command (it could be executed only after running ``tox -e docs`` first time):